![]() Paris to Florence by train: A Frecciarossa at Milan Centrale.

 -

-Option 1 is the one I'd recommend if you want to travel from Florence to Paris in a single day.
+If you want to travel from Florence to Paris in a single day, this is normally the option I'd recommend.

 You leave Florence on an early afternoon high-speed Frecciarossa to Milan with cafe-bar, power sockets at all seats & free WiFi.
 There's time for a coffee at the magnificent Milan Centrale - can you spot Mussolini?